About Me

 The goal of this page is for you (be it a student or a (potential) collaborator) to get some insight into what I am like outside the academia.
 If we meet at lunch (or elsewhere), we could talk about dozen of things completely unrelated to anything written below but maybe these can serve as humble suggestions.

-Currently I'm living with my wife Lea in Blacksburg, Virginia USA.
-In my free time I like to do sport activities and I hope to find a nice climbing gym as that has been my preferred sport for some time now.
-I used to play florbal as a goalie back in highschool but also did some handball, baseball, basketball and (beach) volleyball and take part in intramurals regularly in one of these.
+Currently I'm living with my wife Lea in Prague in Czech republic.
+In my free time I like to do sport activities and outdoor/indoor climbing has been my preferred sport for some time now.
+I used to play florbal as a goalie back in highschool but also did some handball, baseball, basketball and (beach) volleyball and I take part in these whenever possible (seriously, if you're into any of these i'd be psyched to have a go).

 I enjoy following cultural and political issues and more general discussions about learning, thinking and mind, in all of which I have found the podcaster and philosopher Sam Harris extremely helpful and influential.

 From time to time I relax playing games - either with Lea, our friends or on my own.
-Our/my favourite titles include Terra Mystica, Puerto Rico, Wingspan, Dominion, Magic The Gathering, Code Names and Dixit but also Stellaris, It Takes Two, League of Legends or Diablo 2.
-Me and Lea also like to read and watch together - we enjoyed the Eragon and also the Wool sagas but we also spent hours watching The Office or Red Dwarf series or listening to the audiobooks of Terry Prachett.
+Our/my favourite titles include Terra Mystica, Puerto Rico, Wingspan, Dominion, Magic The Gathering, Code Names and Dixit but also Stellaris, It Takes Two or Diablo 2.
+Me and Lea also like to read and watch together - we enjoyed the Dune and the Foundation books, the Wool sagas but we also spent hours watching The Office or Red Dwarf series or listening to the audiobooks of Terry Prachett.